janik6n/typescript-starter/README.md

 3. Install dependencies by running `npm install` on the project root directory.
 4. Start developing.
 See below for available scripts.

+## Available scripts

+Following scripts have been configured, and they should give ideas for further development.

 ### ⚙️ Run development server

 To run TypeScript to JavaScript transpiling and to run transpiled `./dist/index.mjs` run `npm run dev`.
 Watch mode (a.k.a. *hot reloading*) is available with `npm run dev:watch`.
 Development serving is handled with [tsx](https://tsx.is/).